 Please note that we do not cover each federal exemption for each state.
 We focus on the exemptions most relevant to small-scale producers and processors who wish to sell their poultry.
 (For example, we don’t discuss the personal use exemption – slaughtering your own birds on your own farm for your own dinner table – and we haven’t heard of any state where this is not allowed.)

-We collected information directly from state regulators, often going back several times to clarify, in late 2010/early 2011.
+We initially collected information directly from state regulators, often going back several times to clarify, in late 2010/early 2011.
 This guide was updated in 2015.
 Thank you to Rebecca Thistlethwaite, author, farmer and sustainability consultant, for all her help in updating this regulatory guide!

 Keep in mind: this guide is NOT a legal document and should NOT be considered legal advice.
 Please double-check with state agencies and/or FSIS before you start any processing operation.

 The report currently includes 46 of the 50 states; information for three of these (MI, NM, and TX) has not been reviewed by state regulators but was based on state statutes and regulations.
 We will add information for the remaining states as possible.
 If your state is not yet included, please check the 2001 report (see link below).